mirca/mirca.github.io-www/about/index.md

 In that opportunity, I was able to apply the theory I learnt to implement routines in MATLAB for single molecule localization microscopy and fluorescense localization imaging microscopy.
-More precisely, I developed Maximum Likelihood Estimators (along with Fisher Information Matrices) to localize and measure the brightness of nanoemitters (aka Point Spread Function photometry, in the astronomy community).
-This work was part of bigger projects which were later published on <a href="https://www.nature.com/articles/s41467-017-00987-6.pdf"><i>Nature Communications</i></a>
+More precisely, I developed Maximum Likelihood Estimators (along with Fisher Information Matrices) to localize and measure the brightness of nanoemitters (aka Point Spread Function photometry in the astronomy community).
+This work was part of bigger projects which were later published in <a href="https://www.nature.com/articles/s41467-017-00987-6.pdf"><i>Nature Communications</i></a>
 and <a href="http://aip.scitation.org/doi/full/10.1063/1.4976578"><i>Review of Scientific Instruments</i></a>.
 </p>

 <p style='text-align: justify;'>
 In the Spring of 2016, I went back to school in Brazil and got an <u>undergraduate teaching assistant</u>
 scholarship for the course of <u>Probability and Statistics for Electrical Engineering and Computer Science</u>.
-Besides helping students understand basics concepts of probability theory during office hours, I also gave weekly lectures during which I solved exercises together with the students.
+Besides helping students understand basic concepts of probability theory during office hours, I also gave weekly lectures during which I solved exercises together with the students.
 </p>